Joint estimation of multiple related biological networks: Results

-The biological datasets which motivate this study often contain outliers.
-At the same time, experimental design may lead to platform-specific batch effects.
-In order to probe estimator robustness, we generated data as previously described, with the addition of outliers and certain batch effects.
-Specifically, Gaussian noise from the contamination model $0.95\mathcal{N}(0,0.1^2) + 0.05\mathcal{N}(0,10^2)$ was added to all data prior to inference.
-At the same time, one individual's data were replaced entirely by Gaussian white noise to simulate a batch effect that could arise if preparation of a specific biological sample was incorrect.
-The relative decrease in performance at feature detection is reported in SFig.
-5. We found that JNI remained the optimal estimator for all three estimation problems, in spite of these heavy violations to the modeling assumptions.
-However, the actual decrease in performance was more pronounced for JNI than for INI, suggesting that decoupled estimation (INI) may confer robustness to batch effects which affect single individuals.
+\paragraph*{Outliers and batch effects} The biological data sets that motivate this study often contain outliers.
+At the same time, experimental design may lead to batch effects.
+In order to probe estimator robustness, we generated data as described above, with the addition of outliers and certain batch effects.
+Specifically, Gaussian noise from the contamination model $0.95\mathcal {N}(0,0.1^2) + 0.05\mathcal{N}(0,10^2)$ was added to all data prior to inference.
+At the same time, one individual's data were replaced entirely by Gaussian white noise to simulate a (strong) batch effect that could arise, for example, if preparation of a specific biological sample was incorrect.
+The relative decrease in performance at feature detection is reported in SFigure 5 (see supplementary material [\citet{suppA}]).
+We found that J-IDBN remained the best-performing estimator for all three estimation problems.
+However, for the differential network estimation task, in particular, the decrease in performance was pronounced for joint methods.

+\paragraph*{Nonexchangeability} SFigure 6 (see supplementary material [\citeauthor{suppA} (\citeyear{suppA})]) displays the result of inference on data where the exchangeability assumption is violated.
+It can be seen that the performance of all (exchangeable) estimators decreases in these circumstances, but the magnitude of the decrease is small (e.g., for estimation of individual networks, J-IDBN experiences a 0.01 decrease in AUR).
+We note that the proposed estimators can be extended to nonexchangeable settings where elements of the structure that relates individuals are known; see \citet{Oates4} for further details.